mido/mido/docs/ports.rst

     >>> msg = inport.receive():
     >>> outport.send(msg)

+The message is copied by ``send()``, so you can safely modify your original message without causing breakage in other parts of the system.

 In this case, the ports are device ports, and are connected to some sort of (physical or virtual) MIDI device, but a port can be anything.
 For example, you can use a ``MultiPort`` receive messages